pradeepg78/pradeepg78/README.md

 # 🪐 About Me:

-I am a second year student at Rensselear Polytechnical Institute, pursuing a BS in Computer Science (concentration in AI, Machine Learning, and Data) and a minor in Finance.
+My name is Pradeep, and I am a second year student at Rensselear Polytechnical Institute, pursuing a BS in Computer Science (concentration in AI, Machine Learning, and Data) and a minor in Finance!

+## ⁉️ What I'm Up To:

+- 🤖 Enhancing AI models with Python (Scikit-learn, TensorFlow) and self-teaching LLMs
+- 🗄️ Learning to create complex database systems using SQL and optimizing data management
+- 📚 Sharpening algorithms and problem-solving skills on LeetCode

 # 🌐 Socials: